exalens/community/README.md

 Welcome to the Exalens Community Edition.
 This repository provides a Docker-based setup for the Exalens platform, allowing you to easily start and stop Exalens services on both Windows and Linux systems.

-## Prerequisites
+## Mandatory Prerequisites
-Before starting, ensure you have the following installed:
+Before starting, ensure you have the following installed on your host system:
-- Docker
+- Docker (see instructions here: https://docs.docker.com/engine/install/)

-- Git (to clone this repository)
+## Optional Prerequisites
+- Git (to clone this repository - however you can also manually download this repository as a ZIP file from Github and extract it in the desired directory on your host system)

 ## Cloning the Repository
 Clone this repository to your local machine using the following command: